-The convention is that all modules implementing some webserver functionality has the name mod.
-When configuring the web server an appropriate selection of these modules should be present in the Module directive.
+The convention is that all modules implementing some webserver functionallity has the name mod\\.
+When configuring the web server an appropriate selection of these modules should be present in the Module directve.
 Please note that there are some interaction dependencies to take into account so the order of the modules can not be totally random.

-mod_action - Filetype/Method-Based Script Execution.
+mod\action - Filetype/Method-Based Script Execution.

 Runs CGI scripts whenever a file of a certain type or HTTP method (See RFC 1945) is requested.
+Uses the following Erlang Web Server API interaction data: